-The outer spheres above simply indicate the directions of maximum electron density.
-The orbitals themselves will be more like three equal longitudinal sections that can only occupy volume within their shell.
-The entire shell will be filled with electron density.
-It will be highest at the center of the face of each orbital, and will decrease toward the nodal regions that divide the orbitals, where electron density will be lowest.
+NOTE: The small spheres in the image above simply indicate the directions of maximum electron density.
+The shapes of the 2nd shell orbitals themselves will be more like three equal longitudinal sections that fill the volume within their shell with electron density.
+It will be highest at the center of the face of each orbital (as in the traditional sp2 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not zero).

 Each of these three hybrid orbitals contains one electron.
 This arrangement is symmetrical in the equatorial plane (in 2 dimensions) but does not have equivalent symmetry in all directions.
-This makes boron keen to connect with more electrons, because that would give the atom a 4th direction and tetrahedral symmetry (like carbon).
+This makes boron keen to connect with more electrons in search of a 4th direction and spherical (tetrahedral) symmetry, like carbon.
 Four directions is more stable around a sphere than three directions.
-Boron will therefore either bond ionically by losing its 3 valence electrons and forming the spherically symmetrical B3+ ion, or it will seek to gain electrons through covalent bonding.
-This duality underscores boron’s metalloid (semi-metal) character.

 RETURN to the Periodic Table